Looking for the best advice on how to choose the right running gear? Then you have come to the right place.

 Expect to pay: $80-$160

-Although they’re the most critical, shoes are not the only thing that makes your running comfortable and more enjoyable.
+Although they’re the most critical, shoes are not the only running equipment that makes your running comfortable and more enjoyable.

 Clothing also matters.

-These fabrics pull sweat away from your body in the same way a candle absorbs liquid; then transfer it to the outer surface, where it evaporates.
+These wick moisture away from your body in the same way a candle absorbs liquid.

 Here’s what to look for when buying running clothing.